bardonl/ProjectBuilder/readme.md

 </ul>

 <h3> How do you use it? </h3>
-<p> Open your CLI and navigate to the place where you have put the Project Builder </p>
+<p> Open your CLI and navigate to the directory where you have put the Project Builder </p>

 ```php artisan build:project ProjectName```